au-research/github-training/episodes/5-contributing-to-a-repo.md

 Another useful file to add to your project is a [REUSE.md](https://au-research.github.io/ARDC-23-things/researchdata/reuse).
 By outlining the reuse possibilities, you are making your material a little FAIRer.

-**Activity** (20 minutes): Fork your partner's repo and make changes to one or more of the files.
+**Challenge** (20 minutes): Fork your partner's repo and make changes to one or more of the files.
 Then, submit a pull request for your partner to review.
 Then, swap roles and repeat.